sonic-net/DASH/dash-pipeline/README.md

 sudo apt install -y python3-pip
 ```
 ## Install docker-compose
+>**NOTE** Use docker-compose 1.29.2 or later!
+The `.yml` file format changed.
+Using an older version might result in an error such as: <br/> `ERROR: Invalid interpolation format for "controller" option in service "services": "ixiacom/ixia-c-controller:${CONTROLLER_VERSION:-latest}"`

 It is assumed you already have Docker on your system.
 The `docker-compose` command is used to orchestrate the ixia-c containers.
 You need to install it to run the ixia-c test scripts (`ixia-c` itself doesn't require docker-compose; it's merely convenient for instantiating it using a declarative `.yml` file).